dexie/dexie-website/stop-the-war.md

 # For Russia but against Putin!

 Never blame the Russian people.
 Instead, show Russians that you love Russia but are against Putin.
 Go dining on Russian Restaurants!
-Write in their guest book
+Write in their guest book:

+    Dear Russian Restaurant,

-"The food was great!
-Unfortunately, Putin spoiled our appetites by invading Ukraine.".
+    The food was great!
+Unfortunately, Putin spoiled our appetites by invading Ukraine.

-And to the Russian people, please spread the true facts to relatives and friends.
+And to the Russian people, **please spread the true facts to relatives and friends!**

 # Fact checks on Putin's propaganda